GeneralProducts/day-of-code/_posts/2018-09-28-dry-up-our-code.md

 Save the file.
 The unique content on each page that uses the template will go where it says `content`.

-Your template is complete, and now you're going to use that in your index and portfolio pages.
+Your template is complete, and now you're going to use your template in your index and portfolio pages.

 ## Apply the template to the index page